-CCTV cameras also have another role to play in modern businesses, in addition to improving security.
-They can actually help to improve business practices, processes and working methods.
-Managers can review footage to identify and analyse trends, which can help positive changes to be implemented.
+CCTV cameras also have another role to play in modern businesses besides improving security.
+They can help to improve business practices, processes and working methods.
+Managers can review footage to identify and analyse trends, which can help implement positive changes.
 For example, you can review the factory floor or a customer service area to see how efficiency and service can be improved.

 Now for the important part…

-There are other principles (if not exactly laws) that responsible business owners should follow in order to avoid getting into trouble with their CCTV cameras.
-Good practice is also essential for keeping employees, customers and business partners happy.
+There are other principles (if not exact laws) that responsible business owners should follow in order to avoid getting into trouble with their CCTV cameras.
+A good practice is also essential for keeping employees, customers and business partners happy.

 1. Use of surveillance cameras should always be for a specific purpose.
 Have you identified a pressing need for surveillance and have a legitimate aim in mind?
 For example, security.
-As a business owner, you’re worried about your premises at night when the building is unoccupied.
-You should come up with a brief set of objectives that you want your new CCTV system to achieve, all based on this specific need or purpose.
+As a business owner, you’re worried about your premises when the building is unoccupied at night.
+You should develop a brief set of objectives you want your new CCTV system to achieve, all based on this specific need or purpose.

-2. Take into account the effect of your surveillance camera system on individuals and their privacy.
-Carry out a review to assess the impact of your cameras on individuals and their privacy, ensuring you aren’t breaking any laws and you are minimising any disruption or inconvenience to individuals.
+2. Consider the effect of your surveillance camera system on individuals and their privacy.
+Review to assess the impact of your cameras on individuals and their privacy, ensuring you aren’t breaking any laws and are minimising any disruption or inconvenience to individuals.

-3. There should be as much transparency as possible about the use of surveillance cameras.
-You should consider installing signage informing people of the operation of cameras in that area, as well as ensuring you have a complaints procedure in place for individuals who aren’t happy with the surveillance.
-You may also want to be honest and upfront with your employees before installing cameras so that they don’t feel mistrusted.
+3. There should be as much transparency as possible about using surveillance cameras.
+It would help if you considered installing signage informing people of the operation of cameras in that area and ensuring you have a complaints procedure in place for individuals who aren’t happy with the surveillance.
+You may also want to be honest and upfront with your employees before installing cameras so they don’t feel mistrusted.

-4. Clear responsibility and accountability for all surveillance activities is essential.
-It needs to be transparent and obvious who is responsible for surveillance activities, with all staff aware of their responsibilities.
+4. Clear responsibility and accountability for all surveillance activities are essential.
+It must be transparent and obvious who is responsible for surveillance activities, with all staff aware of their responsibilities.

-6. You shouldn’t store footage and images beyond those strictly required for the stated purpose of using surveillance cameras.
+6. You shouldn’t store footage and images beyond those strictly required to use surveillance cameras.
 This means that if you have stated that security is the primary purpose for installing cameras, you shouldn’t store footage related to anything other than security – unless you are able to justify it in this context.
 Any additional footage should be deleted, and you should be auditing footage regularly.

 7. Access to footage should be carefully controlled.
 Once you start filming and storing footage, you become subject to all kinds of data protection laws – especially if you have individuals on camera.
-You need a policy on who can and can’t access footage and must not disclose images or information to anyone else.
+It would help if you had a policy on who can and can’t access footage and who must not disclose images or information to anyone else.

 8. Anyone operating surveillance cameras should ideally meet certain technical and competency standards.
 This one is entirely up to you as the business owner, but you may want to consider additional training.

 9. You must put security measures in place to protect stored images and footage.
 Just like in point 7, you need security safeguards to prevent unauthorised access or even theft of stored footage.
-You need to look closely at how secure your network or intranet is, as well as putting a whole series of preventative measures in place to prevent misuse of the footage.
+You need to look closely at how secure your network or intranet is and put a whole series of preventative measures in place to prevent misuse of the footage.

 10. Regular audits and reviews of all policies and procedures are recommended.
 For all of the principles mentioned above, you should have policies and procedures in place.
 It’s not enough to get these down on paper, however.
-You need to be reviewing regularly to ensure they still address the business’ needs and importantly, still justifies the use of the cameras.
+You need to review regularly to ensure they still address the business needs and justify the use of the cameras.

 11. The footage may need to be used by law enforcement, so it should be of sufficient quality.
 If you’ve complied with all of the above and are using cameras, there may come a day when the police or authorities need to use your footage for evidence.
-Quality, forensic integrity, auditing trails and how exportable the footage is are all important considerations.
+Quality, forensic integrity, auditing and the footage's exportability are all important considerations.